-To ensure Indigenous communities are engaged in the forum and there is thorough consideration of Indigenous needs around these topics, the three lead organizations have invited Indigenous leaders from representative organizations to join an Indigenous Advisory Committee that can provide input on the program as well as future engagements to ensure discussion continues well beyond the forum.
+To ensure Indigenous communities are engaged in the forum and there is thorough consideration of Indigenous needs around these topics, the three lead organizations have invited Indigenous leaders from representative organizations to join an Indigenous Advisory Committee.
+This committee will provide input on the program and on future engagements to ensure discussion continues well beyond the forum.

 Galindo Parra, President

-The Plurinational Federation of Community Tourism of Ecuador, FEPTCE is an institution that brings together actors from indigenous, Afro, montubios and mestizo peoples and nationalities, who depend on their land for their agricultural, artisanal products, and work as well as farmers who have established a tourist, educational, and social initiatives to continue living with dignity in their territories.
-The principles of the FEPTCE are the foundations of the federation and its ethics, which are based on the four creative axes of Ecuadorian Community Tourism: defense of the territory, valuation of indigenous and rural culture, organizational strengthening, and equitable distribution of resources and for the common good.
+The Plurinational Federation of Community Tourism of Ecuador, FEPTCE is an institution that brings together actors from Indigenous, Afro, Montubios and Mestizo peoples and nationalities, who depend on their land for their agricultural, artisanal products, and work as well as farmers who have established tourist, educational, and social initiatives to continue living with dignity in their territories.
+The principles of the FEPTCE are the foundations of the federation and its ethics, which are based on the four creative axes of Ecuadorian Community Tourism: defense of the territory, valuation of Indigenous and rural culture, organizational strengthening, and equitable distribution of resources for the common good.
 They define the partnership project that our members represent.
 To be part of the federation, all members commit to respect and disseminate these principles.

 Fund for the Development of Indigenous Peoples of Latin America and the Caribbean (FILAC)

-The Fund for the Development of Indigenous Peoples of Latin America and the Caribbean (FILAC) an international organization constituted with the equal representation of Indigenous Peoples and governments, in order to support the self-development processes of indigenous peoples, communities and organizations in Latin America and the Caribbean, recognizing the work done in terms of consultation and dialogue between indigenous organizations and government sectors through national, regional and inter-agency consultative bodies.
+The Fund for the Development of Indigenous Peoples of Latin America and the Caribbean (FILAC) is an international organization constituted with the equal representation of Indigenous Peoples and governments, in order to support the self-development processes of Indigenous Peoples, communities and organizations in Latin America and the Caribbean, and to recognize the work done in terms of consultation and dialogue between Indigenous organizations and government sectors through national, regional and inter-agency consultative bodies.

 The National Center for American Indian Enterprise Development (NCAIED)